Nicaragua's shrewd power couple | theSundaily

 Back in the presidential palace, Ortega maneuvered to gradually take control over all state bodies, the police and the army and to sideline potential opponents.

-Backed by the deep oil funds of Venezuela, under his ideological ally Hugo Chavez, he started social programs for the poor — who continue to support him unconditionally.
+Backed by the deep oil funds of Venezuela, under his ideological ally Hugo Chavez, he started social programs for the poor, who now continue to support him unconditionally.
 But he was also careful to nurture ties with the country's powerful business families, holding out promises of stability.

-A controversial court decision allowed him to stand for re-election in 2011, even though that was banned under the constitution.
-And three years later his party in congress engineered an amendment to permit unlimited presidential terms.
+A controversial court decision allowed him to stand for re-election in 2011, despite a one-term limit.
+And three years later his party in congress engineered a constitutional amendment to permit unlimited presidential terms.

 Ortega's shrewd, Machiavellian view of politics, combined with his skill in forging alliances and ruthlessly cornering opponents made him the leader of the FSLN, which he joined in 1963.

-Born in a mining village called La Libertad, Ortega had five siblings, just one of whom — Humberto — is still alive.
+Born in the mining village of La Libertad, Ortega had five siblings, just one of whom – Humberto – is still alive.

 Ditching his law studies to join the FSLN, he spent seven years behind bars, at times tortured, at the hands of the Somoza regime.